 Problem definition: Omnichannel retailers interact with customers both online and offline.
-So far, they have used this richer information to optimize the sales process by designing the right channel and supply chain structures, and by personalizing offer, pricing and promotions.
-We advance an additional dimension of omnichannel value: retailers can use online clickstreams to better understand customer needs, and optimize store layouts to maximize conversion.
-Methodology/results: We develop a model where in-store purchases depend on the customer's shopping list, and the effort required to locate and reach the products within the store.
-Category location in the store thus drives conversion.
-We then apply our model to a large home improvement retailer and find that shoppers' preferences are revealed by nearby online traffic, and hard-to-reach locations lead to lower conversion.
-Finally, we optimize category-location assignments using our demand model and find that putting higher-interest and higher-price items in the most effective locations can increase revenues by about 2% in comparison with models that ignore online clicks.
+So far, they have used the richer information available to optimize the sales process by designing the right channel and supply chain structures, and by personalizing offer, pricing, and promotions.
+We advance an additional dimension of omnichannel value: retailers can use online clickstreams to better understand customer needs, and optimize store layouts to maximize webrooming conversion, which we define as the ratio of sales to webrooming activity.
+Methodology/results: We develop a model in which in-store purchases depend on the customer's shopping list, and the effort required to locate and reach the products within the store.
+Category location in the store thus drives the likelihood of a sale.
+We then apply our model to a large home improvement retailer and find that shoppers' preferences are revealed by nearby online traffic, and hard-to-reach locations lead to lower webrooming conversion.
+Finally, we optimize category-location assignments using our demand model and find that putting higher-interest and higher-price items in the most effective locations can increase revenues by about 2-5% in comparison to models that ignore online clicks.
 Managerial implications: We show how using online clickstream information for optimizing offline operations can create significant value.
-More fundamentally, our results provide a word of caution that in some retail segments like home improvement, longer in-store paths might not necessarily be better.
+More fundamentally, our results provide a word of caution that in some retailing segments like home improvement, longer in-store paths might not necessarily be better.

 Keywords: Shopping lists, shopping baskets, clickstream, webrooming, demand estimation, layout Submitted: November 18, 2021.
-Revised: September 8, 2023
+Revised: September 8, 2023; August 20, 2024.